mwarning/KadNode/README.md

 ## JOIN THE SWARM

-If KadNode cannot join a swarm (an empty peer file and no other peer on the local network), then a node address is needed to boostrap from.
-To do this, insert *bttracker.debian.org* into an empty file and provide it to KadNode:
+KadNode needs to know at least one active peer to join a swarm.
+This can be achieved by inserting e.g. *bttracker.debian.org*, or any other address of an active peer, into a file and provide it to KadNode:

 ```
 kadnode --peerfile peers.txt
 ```

-At most 150 good peers are written back to the peer file on KadNode shutdown and also every 24 hours.
+This will cause KadNode to bootstrap into a network.
+On shutdown and also every 24h, KadNode writes at most 150 good peers back to the peer file.
 This ensures successful boostrapping on the next startup.
 The peer file is not written after at least 5 minutes of runtime.

+Another source of peers is the local network.
+KadNode can find peers via local peer discovery and bootstrap that way.
+This is useful if the peers file only contains stale entries.

 ## AUTHENTICATION